 Another elevated viewpoint of note is Scala Contarini del Bovolo ♥♥♥.
 An exquisite architectural masterpiece in itself, it offers great views of major central landmarks from its top level.
 And if you take a vaporetto to San Giorgio and ascend the Campanile di San Giorgio Maggiore ♥♥♥ (elevator-enabled), you are in for the best views of the mouth of the Grand Canal.
 Another viewpoint that I have not had an opportunity to ascend to is the gallery at the top of the dome of Santa Maria della Salute.

 There are over a hundred of churches in Venice, and practically every single one offers important works of art or eye-catching exterior and interior details.
 Some are free to enter, while others require a small fee to see the interior.
 If you are walking by and see the doors open, I highly recommend you step in to take a look.
-Beyond Basilica di San Marco, the grandest are probably Basilica Santa Maria Gloriosa dei Frari ♥♥♥ and Basilica di Santi Giovanni e Paolo ♥♥.
+Beyond Basilica di San Marco, the grandest is probably Basilica Santa Maria Gloriosa dei Frari ♥♥♥ and Basilica di Santi Giovanni e Paolo ♥♥.
 Santa Maria della Salute ♥♥ is both soaring and somewhat ascetic.
-Among my other favorites: San Pietro di Castello ♥♥ with its altar and dome decorations; San Sebastiano ♥♥ with rich interior and gorgeous ceiling; San Zaccaria ♥♥ which is a bit dark but impressively covered with grand paintings; simply gorgeous Santa Maria Assunta I Gesuiti ♥♥♥; Santa Maria dei Miracoli ♥♥♥ with its unusual marble interior and raised altar; beautifully Baroque Santa Maria del Rosario ♥♥ and Santa Maria di Nazareth ♥♥; bare at the upper levels but boasting impressive series of chapels Santa Maria Formosa ♥♥; Sant’Alvise ♥♥ whose ceiling frescoes are unparalleled this side of the Sistine Chapel; impressively ornamented Santo Stefano ♥♥.
+Among my other favorites: San Pietro di Castello ♥♥ with its altar and dome decorations; San Sebastiano ♥♥ with its rich interior and gorgeous ceiling; San Zaccaria ♥♥ which is a bit dark but impressively covered with grand paintings; simply gorgeous Santa Maria Assunta I Gesuiti ♥♥♥; Santa Maria dei Miracoli ♥♥♥ with its unusual marble interior and the raised altar; beautifully Baroque Santa Maria del Rosario ♥♥ and Santa Maria di Nazareth ♥♥; bare at the upper levels but boasting impressive series of chapels Santa Maria Formosa ♥♥; Sant’Alvise ♥♥ whose ceiling frescoes are unparalleled this side of the Sistine Chapel; impressively ornamented Santo Stefano ♥♥.
 I could go on and on – I stepped into over 30 churches on my visits to Venice.

 The term “ghetto” originated in Venice, and the area of Jewish Ghetto ♥ is an important site, if not dramatically distinguishable from other parts of central Venice nowadays.
 On its main square, Campo Ghetto Nuovo, there are a couple of poignant memorials and the little Museo Ebraica, where you can join a guided tour of adjoining synagogues ♥.

 Turning our attention to the museums, Gallerie dell’Accademia ♥♥ is likely the most comprehensive art display covering the spectrum of the Venetian school.
-The collection is dominated by religious and ceremonial works, but a lot of local grands are represented, and the room of massive Carpaccios will impress anyone.
+The collection is dominated by religious and ceremonial works, but a lot of local grands are represented, and the room of massive Carpaccios is certain to impress anyone.
 Both Ca’ Rezzonico ♥♥ and Ca’ d’Oro ♥♥ blend Venetian Gothic architecture with rich palace interiors with nice collections of paintings, sculptures, furniture, and other artifacts.
 At Ca’ d’Oro, you have a bonus of two terraces opening onto the Grand Canal.

 For modern art, nothing beats Peggy Guggenheim Collection ♥♥ with its impressive display of post-impressionist and surrealist works, with an extra bonus of an open view of the Grand Canal.
-There is also Ca’ Pesaro ♥, whose collection is centered on the lesser-known Italian artists, and supplemented by a floor of Oriental Art (the latter, unfortunately, not too well air-conditioned).
+There is also Ca’ Pesaro ♥, whose collection is centered on lesser-known Italian artists, and supplemented by a floor of Oriental Art (the latter, unfortunately, not too well air-conditioned).

-Lesser-visited museums include Fondazione Querini Stampalia ♥, whose art collection is not bad without being exceptional; Museo di Palazzo Grimani ♥♥, which is mostly about the interior spaces with gorgeous ceilings culminating in the incredible Domus chock-full of ancient statuary; Palazzo Cini – a small and well-presented art collection supplemented by a room of tableware; an unexpectedly delightful Palazzo Fortuny ♥♥, whose main floor is an awfully atmospheric smorgasbord of paintings, furniture, and artifacts; Mocenigo Palace-Museum, dedicated to exhibitions of textiles and perfumes in a rich palace setting.
+Somewhat less-visited museums include Fondazione Querini Stampalia ♥, whose art collection is not bad without being exceptional; Museo di Palazzo Grimani ♥♥, which is mostly about the interior spaces with gorgeous ceilings culminating in the incredible Domus chock-full of ancient statuary; Palazzo Cini – a small and well-presented art collection supplemented by a room of tableware; an unexpectedly delightful Palazzo Fortuny ♥♥, whose main floor is an awfully atmospheric smorgasbord of paintings, furniture, and artifacts; Mocenigo Palace-Museum, dedicated to exhibitions of textiles and perfumes in a rich palace setting.

 A number of other museums so far did not make the cut in my plans.
 That includes Biennale, which undoubtedly requires a larger allocation of time to properly appreciate than I can usually accommodate, and Fondazione Giorgio Cini, which offers multi-part guided tours of the attractions on the island of San Giorgio Maggiore.
 Other special-interest museums include Museo Leonardo da Vinci (two of them, actually); Venetian playwright Carlo Goldoni’s House; Museo Storico Navale; Natural History Museum; Music Museum.